jqno/equalsverifier/_manual/09-jpa-entities.md

 In that case, you can call `suppress(Warning.IDENTICAL_COPY_FOR_VERSIONED_ENTITY)`.

 (`Warning.IDENTICAL_COPY`, which the error message suggests, is not appropriate in this case because that is meant for classes which have no state at all.)

+### Transient fields
+Since fields marked with the `@Transient` annotation are not persisted, they should generally not participate in `equals` and `hashCode` either.
+Therefore, EqualsVerifier will implicitly call [`withIgnoredFields`](/equalsverifier/manual/ignoring-fields) for these fields.

+If they do participate, EqualsVerifier will fail the test.
+This behavior can be avoided by suppressing `Warning.TRANSIENT_FIELDS`.

 ### Abstract superclass